acentswap/docs2-wiki/products/coming-soon/new-cake-pool/README.md

 ## Stake ADE, earn ADE!

 AcentSwap now offers one ADE Syrup Pool with two staking options: flexible staking or fixed-term staking.
-Note that the Auto ADE, IFO ADE, and Manual ADE pools will be retired upon the launch of the new ADE Syrup Pool with flexible and fixed-term staking.
+Note that the Auto ADE, ADE, and Manual ADE pools will be retired upon the launch of the new ADE Syrup Pool with flexible and fixed-term staking.
 Keep reading on to learn more!

 ![\*Note that actual APY values will vary](../../../.gitbook/assets/cake-pool-enabled1.png)